assofiejakobsson/Projekt-1-Code-Institute/README.md

 ### This website is posted on github pages.

   - The site was deployd to GitHub pages.
 The steps to deployd are as follows:
-  - Log in to GitHub and click on repository you want to deploy.
+  - Log in to GitHub and click on the repository you want to deploy.
-  - Select settings and navigate to pages on the left.
+  - Select settings and click on pages to the left in the menu.
-  - Under the source section, select branch main and folder root.
+  - Under the source section, select Branch: main and folder /(root).
   - Click save and the page deploy after auto-refresh.

 The live link can be found here - [MATH HELP](https://assofiejakobsson.github.io/Projekt-1-Code-Institute/)